Reduced Milk Supply - Causes, Signs, And Cure

 • Intake of alcohol and nicotine can affect the breast milk supply.

 • Certain medications, including some over-the-counter drugs, can lower milk supply.
-It is best to take any medicine when prescribed by your doctor.
+It is best to take any medicine when prescribed by a doctor.

-How Can You Increase Your Milk Supply to Meet Your Baby Needs?
+How to Increase the Milk Supply to Meet the Baby Needs?

 Some of them are,